Antique Salesman Samples

 I have been told that those who bought a full size stove, could buy, or were given, one

-of these stoves.
-There would be a few marketing ideas or concepts that
+of these stoves for the kids.
+There would be marketing

 this such as building brand loyalty, and I do not doubt it.
 This stove weighs in at 70 some pounds,